 Donation Town Will Hook You Up With a Local Charity in Need

 Sometimes it can be hard or confusing to find a local charity when you’re looking for where to donate a mattress.
 In that case, give Donation Town a try.
 Not only do they have a really straightforward guide on how to prepare your mattress for donation, they have a super handy database that will tell you all the local charities and agencies that accept mattresses.
+Sometimes they can even find surprising results like the Vietnam Veterans of America, places you might not think of on your own.
 Not only that, it’s a totally free service, and many of the charities listed actually pick up your mattress for you.
 If you’re stumped by where to go next, and the yellow pages are out of date and unhelpful, maybe it’s time to give Donation Town a try.

 Take Matters Into Your Own Hands on Craigslist or Facebook

-Listing your bed under the free section of Craigslist or Facebook marketplace is always an option if none of the above charities are readily accessible to you.
+Listing your bed under the free section of Craigslist or Facebook marketplace is always an option if none of the above charities are readily accessible to you and there are no stores that take a donated mattress.
 While you might have to put in a little more work to make sure it goes to a deserving home, there’s just something about the personal interaction that makes it a really worthwhile experience.
 If you’re on a strict timetable for getting rid of it, then maybe this isn’t the best option, but if you’re able to be a little more flexible on the timetable of where to donate a mattress this can work well.